pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 1. Open Arduino IDE,browse to multiprotocol folder,load the sketch multiprotocol.ino.
 1. In Arduino IDE under "Upload method" select **STM32duino**-bootloader.Wait until upload is complete.

+Notes:
-Note: When you use first time multiSTM32_USB ,the USB drivers are not recognized and port is not open/recognized(arduino IDE port selection is grey/unavailable).
- After this first time use, any subsequent updating of the program you have to select the correct serial port and and upload sketches normally in Arduino using USB port.
+- When you use multiSTM32_USB for the first time,the USB drivers are not recognized and port is not open/recognized(arduino IDE port selection is grey/unavailable).
+After this first time use, any subsequent update of the program, you'll have to select the correct serial port and  upload sketches normally in Arduino using USB port.
+- If the initial upload fails, update your Java version to the latest: https://www.java.com/en/download/

 ## Flashing precompiled binaries: